molgenis/molgenis.org/public/documentation/ref-emx.md

   * datetime : date in yyyy-mm-dd hh:mm:ss
   * xref : cross reference to another entity; requires refEntity to be provided
   * mref : many-to-many relation to another entity; requires refEntity to be provided
+  * categorical_mref : many-to-many relation to another entity; requires refEntity to be provided.
+Forms will display a complete list of options.
-  * compound : way to assemble complex entities from building blocks (will be shown as tree in user interface); requires refEntity to be provided
+  * compound : A way to assemble complex entities from building blocks (will be shown as tree in user interface); Don't forget to fill in the partOfAttribute configuration of the attributes that are grouped under this attribute.
+The partOfAttribute must contain the name of this new created compound attribute.
+  * file: [create a column of the 'file' data type](https://github.com/molgenis/molgenis/wiki/File-datatype) requires refEntity FileMeta.
-* refEntity : used in combination with xref, mref or compound.
+* refEntity : used in combination with xref, mref or categorical.
 Should refer to an entity.
 * nillable : whether the column may be left empty.
 Default: false
 * idAttribute : whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.
 * description : free text documentation describing the attribute
+* description-{languageCode} : description for specified language (can be multiple languages, example: description-nl)
 * rangeMin : used to set range in case of int attributes
 * rangeMax : used to set range in case of int attributes
 * lookupAttribute : true/false to indicate that the attribute should appear in the xref/mref search dropdown in the dataexplorer
 * label : optional human readable name of the attribute
+* label-{languageCode} : label for specified language (can be multiple languages, example: label-nl)
 * aggregateable : true/false to indicate if the user can use this atrribute in an aggregate query
 * labelAttribute : true/false to indicate that the value of this attribute should be used as label for the entity (in the dataexplorer when used in xref/mref).
 Default: false
 * readOnly true/false to indicate a readOnly attribute
 * tags : ability to tag the data referring to the tags sections, described below
 * validationExpression : javascript validation expression that must return a bool.
 Must return true if valid and false if invalid.
 See for a syntax description the section [[Javascript Expressions]]
+* defaultValue: value that will be filled in in the forms when a new entity instance is created.
+Not yet supported for mref and xref values.
+For categorical_mref, should be a comma separated list of ids.
+For xref should be the of the refEntity.
+For bool should be true or false.
+For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
+For date should be a string in the format YYYY-MM-DD.
+* partOfAttribute: is used to group attributes into a compound attribute.
+Put here the name of the compound attribute.

-## Entities
+# Entities options
 Required columns:

 * entity : unique name of the entity.
 If packages are provided, name must be unique within a package.